 In the scope of this document UDP shall be used as default.
 If a non-reliable transport implementation is used then TCP may be used based on bilateral agreements.

 There is also the possibility to use the newer transport protocol SCTP.
-Since support from vendors is not widely available at the date when this document is published, the use of SCTP is left as part of the specific bilateral agreement.NNINNI.
+Since support from vendors is not widely available at the date when this document is published, the use of SCTP is left as part of the specific bilateral agreement..

 SIP Timers